With a history spanning over 100 years, Cruelty Free International has achieved so much for animals in laboratories.

 Our undercover investigation at Wickham Laboratories exposed the appalling suffering inflicted on hundreds of thousands of mice for the worldwide botox craze.
 Manufacturers of botox are now in the process of developing alternatives to these cruel animal tests.

-In 1996 we launched the Leaping Bunny programme, the internationally recognised no animal testing certification for cosmetics, personal care and household products.
-Symbolized by the Leaping Bunny logo, our world-leading programme is turning shopping malls cruelty free with the certification of leading household names gaining Leaping Bunny certification.
+In 1996, we launched the Leaping Bunny programme, the internationally recognised cruelty free certification for cosmetics, personal care and household products.
+Symbolised by the Leaping Bunny logo, our world-leading programme is turning shopping malls cruelty free with leading household names gaining Leaping Bunny certification.